site logo

 The rest of the War

-He was promoted to First Lieutenant on 21 November 1862, and as Adjutant of the Regiment on 27 December 1862.
-He died 7 June 1864 of wounds received "from a fragment of defective shell, fired by one of our batteries" in action at Cold Harbor, VA.
+He was promoted to First Lieutenant on 21 November 1862, and appointed Adjutant of the Regiment on 27 December 1862.
+He was wounded in the right arm at Cold Harbor, VA on 1 June 1864 by "a fragment of defective shell, fired by one of our batteries."
+His arm was amputated but he died on 7 June 1864.

 References & notes